Hiperwind/PhDSchool/README.md

-# Hiperwind PhD 2023 Summer School
+# HIPERWIND PhD 2023 Summer School

 ## Cloning the repository
 You can simply clone the repo via git: